nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Deleting a person while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

     1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: The first contact is deleted from the list.
+Details of the deleted contact are shown in the status message.
+The timestamp in the status bar is updated.

     1. Test case: `delete 0`<br>
        Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error details are shown in the status message.
+The status bar remains the same.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 1. _{ more test cases …​ }_